twpayne/go-vfs/README.md

 `ioutil` packages, and as such should have fewer bugs.

- * `afero` does not support creating or reading symbolic links, and its `LstatIfPossible` interface is clumsy to use. `vfs` provides out-of-the-box support for symbolic links.
+ * `afero` does not support creating or reading symbolic links, and its `LstatIfPossible` interface is clumsy to use as it is not part of the `afero.Fs` interface. `vfs` provides out-of-the-box support for symbolic links with all methods in the `vfs.FS` interface.

  * `afero` has been effectively abandoned by its author, and a "friendly fork" ([`github.com/absfs/afero`](https://github.com/absfs/afero)) has not seen